chastitywhiterose/Chad/Chad-Story.md

 than other sports was that it was the easiest sport for his dog to play with him.
 Chad loved playing with his dog more than other humans because his dog would not judge him when he missed the goal or for anything else about him.
-He always said a dog was man\'s best friend.
+He always said a dog was man's best friend.

 As Chad cleaned the cages, Stacy, who also worked there, feeding all the animals, noticed how the dogs seemed to love him.
 She decided to start a